Size Does Matter: Dining Out, Corkage Fees and Stemware

 The corkage fee is usually minimal in most places and is considered a convenience charge to the restaurant for opening and serving wines from outside their cellar.
 The use of a corkage fee is widespread in many parts of the United States, especially in heavy wine producing areas such as Napa and Sonoma Counties.

 Wine corkage policies appear to vary state-by-state and even city-by-city.
-So while visiting another state you may want to call ahead to find out that states or the restaurants policy is regarding BYOB.
+So while visiting another state you may want to call ahead to find out that states or the restaurant's policy are regarding BYOB.
 Like it's often said, it's good to know before you go.

-For example; with my experience in Arizona; where BYOB is not permitted, unless you have a very specialized license.
+For example; with my experience in Arizona; where BYOB is not permitted unless you have a very specialized license.
 It does appear to be frowned upon by restaurateurs there, well at least that was my experience as I inquired by phone and in some cases in person about their BYOB policy.
 Many states have widely different laws regarding this practice and have different licensing requirements disguised as revenue generators.

 What are some of the issues or wine service irritations which motivate folks to want to BYOB or even BYOG in the first place?
 Good question; here's what I've found out via a bit of research.

-Stemware: Most folks I've talked with and some of my own experiences say the desire to BYOG [bring your own glass] is brought on by the fact that far too many restaurants idea of a wine glass is the cast-offs from Medieval Times.
-I've seen stems so thick and clunky you could potentially take out a mugger, if you need be.
+Stemware: Most folks I've talked with and some of my own experiences say the desire to BYOG [bring your own glass] is brought on by the fact that far too many restaurants idea of a wine glass are cast-offs from Medieval Times.
+I've seen stems so thick and clunky you could potentially take out a mugger if you need be.
 Frankly, if that is the case, I'll just have a beer.

 Commodity Wines: Ugh, this issue is driving a lot of folks bonkers.
-A few vino-sapiens who consider themselves to be somewhat savvy wine drinkers are oh-so tired of only being offered "plonk" wine-list chock full of over inflated prices and adding insult to injury many of those wine aren't even properly stored.
+A few vino-sapiens who consider themselves to be somewhat savvy wine drinkers are oh-so-tired of only being offered "plonk" wine-list chock full of overinflated prices and adding insult to injury many of those wine isn't even properly stored.